TheNoeTrevino/no-go.nvim/README.md

 ## Commands

-The plugin provides user commands rather than key mappings:
+The plugin provides user commands, rather than keymappings.
+You can of course do that yourself.
+Here are the commands and how they interact with each other:

-- `:NoGoRefresh` - Manually refresh the current buffer
+### Global Commands (affect all buffers)

+- `:NoGoEnable` - Enable error collapsing globally (all Go buffers)
+- `:NoGoDisable` - Disable error collapsing globally (all Go buffers)
-- `:NoGoToggle` - Toggle error collapsing for the current buffer
+- `:NoGoToggle` - Toggle error collapsing globally

+### Buffer-Specific Commands (affect only current buffer)

-- `:NoGoEnable` - Enable error collapsing for the current buffer
+- `:NoGoBufEnable` - Enable error collapsing for current buffer only
-- `:NoGoDisable` - Disable error collapsing for the current buffer
+- `:NoGoBufDisable` - Disable error collapsing for current buffer only
+- `:NoGoBufToggle` - Toggle error collapsing for current buffer only

 > [!NOTE]
-> Of course, you can always add your own mappings.
+> **Hierarchy:** Global state overrides buffer-specific state.
+So, `NoGoDisable`
+> will set ALL buffers to disabled.
+But, if you then run `NoGoBufEnable` in a
+> specific buffer, it will enable the plugin only for that buffer.

 ## How It Works